 The associations we found between the timing of eating during trimester 2 or 3 and parent oral glucose tolerance test in mid-gestation were small in magnitude and failed to reach statistical significance after adjustment with covariates.
 Based on our sample size and R-squared value for detecting changes in OGTT from fasting duration in tri 3 on weekdays, we only achieved 68% power.
 This suggests that with a larger sample, we would have been more able to detect significant associations.
 Despite our more limited sample size, our findings are in line with another study in 1061 pregnancy people in the GUSTO cohort that demonstrated that longer duration of overnight fast and additional meal frequency was positively related to a small (0.03mg/dL), but statistically significant increase in fasting glucose (Loy et al., 2017).
 In relation to Ramadan, maternal glycemia was increased by observing fasting during pregnancy (Baynouna Al Ketbi et al., 2014), increased HOMA-IR (Ajabnoor et al., 2014).
 The mechanism for the associations in unknown, although there is evidence that there is blunting of the cortisol diurnal rhythm (Bahijri et al., 2013) in pregnant populations who fast for Ramadan.
 As the fasting period is also paired with chronodisruption and sleep changes, it is difficult to compare this finding to the current study.
 There is also the concern that the strongest relationship with mid-gestation glycemia occurs in trimester 3, which is after the timing of the OGTT.
 This may be explained by reverse causality in those who had been diagnosed with gestational diabetes.
 This is because all patients who are diagnosed with GDM are referred to a dietitian and a diabetes educator, which would result in implementation of lifestyle changes including dietary quality and even pharmacological management.
-Although we had low rates of GDM in our sample (12 cases total).
-It is also likely that dietary quality as an independent factor or in relation with timing of eating drove much of the association.
+Nonetheless,we had low rates of GDM in our sample (12 cases total).
+It is also possible that dietary quality as an independent factor or in relation with timing of eating drove much of the association.
 This makes sense since earlier eating times has been shown to be associated with better dietary quality in pregnant populations(Gontijo et al., 2020).
-Taken together, the data suggest that lengthening the duration of the fast or manipulating timing of eating this may not be a suitable dietary regimen in pregnant populations that are at risk for low-birth-weight infants or GDM.
+Taken together, the data suggest that lengthening the duration of the fast or manipulating timing of eating may not be a suitable dietary regimen in pregnant populations that are at risk for low-birth-weight infants or GDM.

 The current study was impacted by several limitations.
 First, the sample size was relatively small, and few participants had repeated measurements, affecting our statistical power to detect associations in our outcomes, especially after adjustment for relevant covariates.
 There is also the possibility that residual confounding remains in our assessments, either based on measurement and instrumentation error, or effects from covariates that were not collected.
 The results are also difficult to generalize, as the PRESS cohort is not a racially, ethnically, or economically diverse population.
-Generalization to other pregnant people should be limited to populations that are similar in sociodemographic and lifestyle.
-There is likely an effect of these lived experiences on the timing of eating that we did not capture with our instruments, which is apparent based on strong bivariate associations.
+Generalization to other pregnant people should be limited to populations that are similar in sociodemographic characteristics and lifestyle.
+There is likely an effect of these lived experiences on the timing of eating that we did not fully capture with our instruments, especially given that there were numerous associations between sociodemographic characteristics and eating timing and duration.